Open Search

 What Is a Bachelor of Science in Nursing?

 A BSN is typically a 4-year undergraduate nursing degree program designed to prepare students for a career in nursing.
-During the program, a BSN student will gain the educational, lab, and clinical experience necessary to provide expert patient-centered care in a healthcare setting—a hospital, clinic, long-term care facility, or rehabilitation center.
+During the program in a nursing school, a BSN student will gain the educational, lab, and clinical experience necessary to provide expert patient-centered care in a healthcare setting—a hospital, clinic, long-term care facility, or rehabilitation center.
+A nursing major undergoes this training to master the skills for professional nursing practice.

 The specific courses offered in a BSN degree program will differ from one program to another.
 However, some common classes include: